ResidentMario/missingno/README.md

 any issues be sure to [file them]((https://github.com/ResidentMario/missingno/issues)).

 ## Further reading
 * The way that `numpy` and `pandas` represent null data informs how one goes about working with such data in Python.
-It's an interesting subject and an important design limitation that's good keep in mind in your work higher up the stack, so I wrote [an exploratory tutorial on the subject](http://nbviewer.jupyter.org/github/ResidentMario/python-missing-data/blob/master/missing-data.ipynb) that's well worth reading if you're into this sort of thing.
+It's an interesting subject and an important design limitation that's good keep in mind in your work higher up the stack, so I wrote [an exploratory blog post on the subject](http://www.residentmar.io/2016/06/12/null-and-missing-data-python.html) that's well worth reading if you're into this sort of thing.
 * For public reviews and third-party test drives of this library's capacities check out [this post](http://www.ultravioletanalytics.com/2016/05/20/investigating-missing-data-with-missingno/) and [this one](https://blog.modeanalytics.com/python-data-visualization-libraries/).
 * For slightly more details on this module's ideation check out [this post on my personal blog](http://www.residentmar.io/2016/03/28/missingno.html).